 A pretty hilltop village with a lovely medieval historic centre full of well preserved buildings.
 The central square is Piazza della Principessa Margherita which has the late 13th century Palazzo Comunale with a very high medieval tower and a Renaissance building with arches called La Loggia.

 The other main interesting sights are:

-which were built in the 13th century.
+Built in the 13th century.

-, built in 1361 on the highest point of the town and famous for the fact that the town was seized but the fortress was never conquered.
+Built in 1361 on the highest point of the town and famous for the fact that the town was seized but the fortress was never conquered.

-was built in the 14th century but had extensive renovations in the 19th century leaving it with the current neo-classical appearance.
+Built in the 14th century but had extensive renovations in the 19th century leaving it with the current neo-classical appearance.

-, built in the 13th century but has undergone many renovations over the years.
+Built in the 13th century but has undergone many renovations over the years.

 The centre of this town has a car free policy and the streets are walker friendly with the main street stretching for 1.5 kilometres.
 The walls surrounding the town were constructed during the 14th century.